helloworld-UwU/agar3000/README.md

 Take a note, that _onnxruntime-gpu_ and _onnxruntime-rocm_ will fall back to CPU-mode if GPU initialisation failed.

-For compatability with other versions of CUDA and ROCm see coresponding tables:
+For compatibility with other versions of CUDA and ROCm see corresponding tables:

 [CUDA](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements)